Tory’s Smart Track transit plan would cause surge in suburban driving, analysis shows

 The long-delayed reports raise new questions about a plan that has been heavily revised since it helped win Mr. Tory the mayoralty.

 Hundreds of pages of analysis, done by independent consultants, were released publicly Thursday.
-They showed building new stations at St. Clair, Lawrence East and Finch East would drive down GO ridership over the next 60 years and be an ongoing financial burden to the city.
+They showed that building new stations at St. Clair, Lawrence East and Finch East would drive down GO ridership over the next 60 years and be an ongoing financial burden to the city.
 And they would result in more than a billion kilometres of additional driving over the same period.

-A spokesperson for Metrolinx stressed that these analyses were “just one metric” for assessing the projects, and that work would continue.
+A spokesperson for Metrolinx, the regional transit agency, stressed that these analyses were “just one metric” for assessing the projects, and that work would continue.

 “In every initial business case, emphasis is placed on both a project’s benefits and obstacles so those obstacles can be addressed as the project is refined and designed,” Anne Marie Aikins, spokesperson for Metrolinx, said in a statement.
 “All stations are moving forward to the next stage of our work.”